Brody-Lab/PulseInputDDM.jl/docs/src/index.md

 Now, copy the url that was created when you launched the jupyter notebook into your local browser, and voila!
 On a mac, you can press the "command" key (⌘), and the url should become underlined, at which point you can click on it with the  mouse and the link should open in your local browser.

-Here is a screen shot of what a typical terminal will look like, showing the url that needs to be copied and pasted:
+Here is a screen shot of what a typical terminal will look like, showing the url (at the bottom) that needs to be copied and pasted or clicked on:

 ![notebook-screen-shot](assets/notebook-screen-shot.png)